NanaLange/CL-HAABSA/README.md

 - lcrModelAlt_hierarchical_v1, lcrModelAlt_hierarchical_v2, lcrModelAlt_hierarchical_v3, and lcrModelAlt_hierarchical_v4: Tensorflow implementation for the LCR-Rot-hop algorithm with hierarchical attention.
 The number stands for which method for hierarchical attention is used (see HAABSA++ paper).
 In CL-HAABSA++, we use method 4, so lcrModelAlt_hierarchical_v4.

+- lcrModelAlt curr

+- auxModel.py: the auxiliary feed-forward model used to compute the curriculum scores of the instances.

+- getCurriculumHyperData.py: program that uses the curriculum scores to divide the training data in *k* buckets, for *k*=1,..,10.
+For every bucket of data, the data is separated in a train and an evaluation set (80-20%) and saved in new files.
+These files can then be used to optimize the hyperparameters for every bucket of data, using main_hyper.py.

+- hyperOpt.py: implementation of HyperOpt to optimize the hyperparameters of the auxiliary feed-forward model used for curriculum learning.

+- att_layer.py, nn_layer.py, utils.py: programs that declare additional functions used by the machine learning algorithms.

 - cabascModel.py: Tensorflow implementation for the CABASC algorithm

 - svmModel.py: PYTHON implementation for a BoW model using a SVM.

 - OntologyReasoner.py: PYTHON implementation for the ontology reasoner.

-- att_layer.py, nn_layer.py, utils.py: programs that declare additional functions used by the machine learning algorithms.

 - getBERTusingColab.py: file used to extract the BERT word embeddings.